-If you want to make a successful career in many fields you will be expected to achieve professional qualifications and undertake continuing professional development (CPD) throughout much of your early career.
+If you want to make a successful career in many fields, including those such as seo consultancy, you will be expected to achieve professional qualifications and undertake continuing professional development (CPD) throughout much of your early career.
 You might think you already have a university degree or higher level apprenticeship but in many professions that simply isn't enough.
 Take project management, for example, or accountancy or engineering – these are roles where you need to be willing to commit to maybe several years more study after leaving full-time education if you are to achieve the greatest success and the pnnacle of chartered status.

 Even in fields without chartered status, such as sales and marketing, it is still important to keep your skills up to date, undertake sales training courses to learn the latest best practice, and gain recognised qualifications such as those from the Institute of Sales and Marketing Management (ISMM)